scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 ![alt text](../images/grafana_cloud_stack_region.png)

 5. Wait a few minutes while your stack provisions.
 Now would be a good time to get up an stretch or get yourself a warm beverage ☕.
 6. Once your stack is provisioned log in and bookmark your URL.
-Congratulations, you have a free Grafana Cloud account!
+Congratulations, you have your own Grafana Cloud stack!

-## Step 2: Enable the Infinity Plugin and Datasource
+## Step 2: Enable the Infinity Plugin and Datasource ♾️

-Next, you’ll enable a plugin that will help us pull in weather data from an external API (yes, you’re about to summon data from the heavens).
+Next, you’ll enable a plugin that will help us pull in weather data from the US National Weather Service API.

 1. In your Grafana instance, click on the **Connections >> Add New Connection** menu option on the left sidebar.

 ![alt text](../images/grafana_cloud_add_new_connection.png)

-1. Search for **Infinity** and click on the Infinity Data source.
+2. Search for **Infinity** and click on the Infinity Data source.

 ![alt text](../images/grafana_cloud_search_for_infinity.png)